Tuition and Fees

 - Persons previously enrolled at a Florida state postsecondary institution and classified as a Florida resident for tuition purposes and transferring to another Florida state postsecondary institution within 12 months of the previous enrollment.

-- Persons previously enrolled at a Florida state postsecondary institution and classified as a Florida residents for tuition purposes at a Florida public institution of higher education, but who abandoned Florida domicile and has re-established Florida legal residence.
+- Persons previously enrolled at a Florida state postsecondary institution and classified as Florida residents for tuition purposes at a Florida public institution of higher education, but who abandoned Florida domicile and has re-established Florida legal residence.

 - Active duty members of the Armed Services of the United States and their spouses and dependent children, and active drilling members of the Florida National Guard.